-The AMUX (Figure 4-11) consists of three 4-to-1 multiplexers (74S153s) and one 2-to-1 multiplexer (74S157), each one dedicated to a 4-bit slice of the AMUX.
-The 2-to-1 multiplexer (E14 on print K1-3) switches AMUX bits 11:08 according to the state of the STB and S0 inputs.
-If the STB input is high, the multiplexer is disabled, and the output is forced low.
-If the STB input is low, the multiplexer is enabled, and the output depends on the state of the S0 input and the appropriate data input.
-Thus, if the S0 input is low, the A data input will be gated through to the AMUX output; if the S0 input is high, the B data input will be gated through.
-Because the 4-to-1 multiplexer does not have an enable input, the output always follows one of the inputs, corresponding to the binary value of select lines S1 and S0 (K1-10 AMUX S1 H and K1-10 AMUX S0 H, respectively), as follows:
+The AMUX (Figure 4-11) consists of four 4-to-1 tristate multiplexers (74S253s), each one dedicated to a 4-bit slice of the AMUX.
+If the signal K1-1 TRI STATE AMUX H is asserted, the STB input will be high and each multiplexer will assume a high impedance state.
+This condition will allow external data to be brought into the KD11-EA data path via connector J1.
+If the STB input is low, the output of each multiplexer will follow one of the inputs, corresponding to the binary value of select lines S1 and S0 (K1-10 AMUX S1 H and K1-10 AMUX S0 H, respectively), as follows:

-- 1. Unibus Data Function If both S1 and S0 are low (binary 0), the 4-to-1 multiplexers select input A and the 2-to-1 multiplexer selects input A. Thus, each 4-bit slice of the AMUX switches Unibus data into the data path. - 2.
+- 1. Unibus Data Function If both S1 and S0 are low (binary 0), the 4-to-1 multiplexers select input A. Thus, each 4-bit slice of the AMUX switches Unibus data into the data path. - 2.
 Constant's Function Certain operations require the introduction of specific numbers into the data path.
 (For example, the data path must generate a vector of 24 for a power-fail trap, or 114 for a parity trap.)
 Access to these and other numbers is facilitated by storing certain constants in a read-only memory and presenting them to the constant's input of the AMUX.
-If S1 is low and S0 is high (binary 1), the 4-to-1 multiplexers select input B (the constant's input).
-Bits 11:08, which are controlled by the 2-to-1 multiplexer, are not used. - 3.
-ALU Input If S1 is high and S0 is low (binary 2), the 4-to-1 multiplexers select ALU inputs (input C) and the 2-to-1 multiplexer is enabled, also selecting ALU inputs, so that the ALU lines are selected for all 16 bits. - 4.
-PSW Inputs If both S1 and S0 are high (binary 3), the 4-to-1 multiplexers select the PSW input (input D).
-The 2-to-1 multiplexer is disabled, as bits 11:08 are not used.
+If S1 is low and S0 is high (binary 1), the multiplexers select input B (the constant's input).
+Bits 11:08 are not used. - 3.
+ALU Input If S1 is high and S0 is low (binary 2), the multiplexers select the ALU inputs (input C). - 4.
+PSW Input If both S1 and S0 are high (binary 3), the multiplexers select the PSW input (input D).